 Pre-clinical studies have shown the molecules were up to 24 times more effective at killing cancer cells than the widely used anti-cancer drug cisplatin and were also better at inhibiting tumor growth.

-The molecules were also more targeted and selective, making them promising candidates for development into a new class of gold-based drugs that can wipe out the cancer without destroying healthy cells.
+The molecules were also more targeted and selective, making them promising candidates for development into a new class of gold-based drugs that can wipe out cancer without destroying healthy cells.

 Significantly, the synthetic molecules are built with resistance-fighting features to keep them effective over time, unlike current chemotherapies.